drummonds/bytestoneblog/content/posts/DrummondsOfMegginch/index.md

 Originally written May 16, 2018

 There has long been confusion about the tartan for the Drummonds of Megginch.
-This is due the tartan being very similar to the Grant tartan that was recorded in the early weavers books.
+This is due the tartan being very similar to the New Grant tartan that was recorded by Wilson in the 1819 weaving pattern book.

 Drummonds of Megginch Tartan different from Wilson Grant pattern.